Verified Performance Record

 122Hazard trees removed across 160 acres of protected terrain

-60°Maximum slope navigated using advanced rigging — standard equipment not viable
+60°Maximum slope navigated — standard equipment not viable

-0Ground disturbance — airspade + carbide extraction on Civil War earthworks
+0Ground disturbance — airspade + carbide on Civil War earthworks

 <3 daysSite recovery — 150,000 annual visitors restored access